Builder Pattern Tutorial

 realize

-12. Add an operation GetResult() to ConcreteBuilder.
+12. Add an operation named GetResult() to ConcreteBuilder.
 Up to now, the diagram should look like this:

 get result added to concrete builder

-13. Move the cursor over ConcreteBuilder, make use of resource icon Dependency > Class to create a depending class Product.
+13. Move the cursor over ConcreteBuilder and use the resource icon Dependency > Class to create a depending class named Product.

 created product